Ways To Boost Your Immune System

 In general, omega-6 tend to promote the inflammatory response to a greater extent, while omega-3 have a weaker effect, resulting in a less intense response.
 Keeping your intake of omega-6 in relative proportion with omega-3 helps maintain a more moderate immune response, that helps fight off infection without overdoing it.

-Cronometer Gold subscribers can easily see an Omega-6:Omega-3 nutrient balance at the bottom of their Daily Report.
+Upgrade to Gold to easily see an Omega-6:Omega-3 nutrient balance at the bottom of your Daily Report.

 Vitamin C